About Freeform Saddles

 The flexibility of these saddles allows the horse complete unrestricted freedom of movement, encouraging movement as nature intended, while providing a close-contact feel for the rider.
 There is excellent weight distribution with all the Freeform saddles.
 This gives the horse and rider a comfortable, balanced riding experience.

 The incorporation of “flexi-front” technology, as detailed below, into the front of the seat aids in wither clearance and adjusts automatically with both the movement and shape of the horse.
 One saddle can fit all of your horses.
-Plus, as your horse’s back changes with age and conditioning, the saddle consistently maintains a good fit.
+Plus, as your horse's back changes with age and conditioning, the saddle consistently maintains a good fit.
+See Brooks & Blanco's story of recovery and rehab, Hannah's story about a 1,000+ mile ride with multiple horses or Hard-to-Fit saddle raves.

 These are saddles you will use for years to come on many different horses if you so choose, confident that the quality of materials and workmanship will last and last.

 The Freeform saddle has been used by most Tevis Cup winners since 2007.
-You too will be a winner in your horse’s eyes when you’re riding in a Freeform saddle.
+You, too, will be a winner in your horse’s eyes when you’re riding in a Freeform saddle.

 Freeform Saddle Details